TalusBio/cookiecutter-data-science/docs/tips.md

 conda config --set env_prompt '({name})'
 ```

+If you discover that you need an additional tool, all you need to do is add it
+to your `environment.yaml` and run `make env` again.

 ## The `src` Directory Works Like a Python Package!

 The default files we include allow the `src` directory to work like a Python